ProphetOSpam/Badr/README.md

 ## Updating a child component

 To update a child component, you can directly modify its value using: `child.value = newValue`.
-For continuous updates, use `:onUpdate()`, and ensure to call component update method.
+For continuous updates, add a function to `onUpdates`, and make sure to call component update method.
+See [components](components) for examples.

 ### Retrieving a child component by id